 One objection I’ve come across in arguing for a strategic view of human interaction is that “humans aren’t so Machiavellian.”
 My understanding of this objection is that it is founded in phenomenology—a feeling from those objecting that their conscious experience is only occasionally marked by a scheming, instrumental attitude toward their fellow interactants.
 (There is something which feels deeply unethical about such an attitude, after all—see Kant’s imperative to treat people as ends, rather than means.)
 Most of the time, they feel they are merely “getting along” in interactions—going through social rituals, attempting to stay amicable or collegial, trying to make friends or swap information and learn about the world.

-Here, I’ll sketch out the ways that viewing strategic interaction (“strat int”) as Machiavellian is reductive and unnecessarily pejorative.
+Here, I’ll sketch out the ways that viewing strategic interaction as Machiavellian is reductive and unnecessarily pejorative.

-First, it’s worth re-casting the above objection to a strat int frame in strat int terms.
+First, it’s worth re-casting the above objection to a strategic interaction frame in strategic terms.
 Participating in interaction rituals, staying amicable or collegial—these are activities which help build and maintain one’s standing in, and one’s ties to, a social group.
 (Consider the strategically disastrous ramifications of not participating, of not being amicable.)
 “Making friends” is a colloquialism for “building alliances”; collecting information is crucial for effective strategizing; and informational exchange manages to both alliance-build and knowledge-build simultaneously.

 It’s worth asking—why don’t people see these behaviors as strategic?
 And why does “strategic” seem to imply “selfish”?
 One may climb, with treacherousness and cunning, to the very top of power in order to improve the lives of one’s subjects.